 Specific rules: in Austria, the EU Blue Card is issued for a period of two years.
 If the employment contract is of shorter duration, the EU Blue Card shall be issued for the duration of the contract plus three months.

 Initial EU Blue Card fee (for persons older than 6 years): 160 EUR.

 How long will it take to get my EU Blue Card?

-National law foresees that the maximum processing time for issuing an EU Blue Card in Austria is 56 days.
+National law foresees that the maximum processing time for issuing an EU Blue Card in Austria is eight weeks.